Guest ContributorsHealth

 Cord Blood Banking: Help for Dementia?

 Millions of people are diagnosed with a neurological disease each year.
 From a traumatic brain injury to Alzheimer’s disease, these severe ailments all lack beneficial treatment options.
-Cord Blood Banking may hold hope.
+Cord Blood Banking may hold hope – either for you or for a family member.

 Patients that succumb to brain diseases suffer immensely alongside their families.
-Caring for these ill-impaired patients is a full-time job.
+Caring for these individuals can be a full-time job.

 However, there is hope for these patients.
-The blood that comes from a newborn’s umbilical cord may have the ability to reverse neurological diseases, especially for patients with Alzheimer’s.
+The blood that comes from a newborn’s umbilical cord may have the ability to reverse neurological diseases, especially for patients with Alzheimer’s Disease.

 Previously, cord blood was always thrown out as medical waste.
 Yet, researchers have found the possibilities of what cord blood cells can do for neurological conditions.